CivicActions/accessibility/_personas/designer-darcy.md

 Finding tools and techniques that would help them implement more inclusive designs.

 ## Needs
-Ability to control the contrast of the on their laptop.
+Ability to control the contrast of the website on their laptop.

 ## Thoughts
-Will my custom CSS overrides work with this site?
+Do my designs pass the checklist to meet accessibility standards?

 ## Feelings
-Worried the site's limitations will force me to go back inside to complete my task.
+Worries the site's lack of visibility in the sun will force me to go back inside to complete my task.

 ## Behaviors
-Really likes over-riding the fonts on a website to allow their to appreciate her current favourite.
+Really likes over-riding the fonts on a website to allow them to appreciate their current favourite.

 ## Pain points
-Information architecture that doesn't allow her to easily find what she is looking for.
+Information architecture that doesn't allow them to easily find what they are looking for.